Quantcast

 • Muskmelons (Cantaloupe, Honeydew): Muskmelons can be stored whole in the refrigerator for 2 to 3 weeks.
 Wash them before storage to clean off any debris or bacteria, but let their rind dry before moving them to the fridge.
 Outside of the refrigerator, they can be kept in a cool part of the kitchen for a week or so.

 • Watermelons: Watermelons can be kept at room temperature for about a week.
-If possible, store them in temps between 50° and 60°F, which will extend their shelf life by another week or two.
+If possible, store them in temps between 50° and 60°F, extending their shelf life by another week or two.
 Once you’ve cut into the melon, store it in the refrigerator.

 7. Stone Fruit (Peaches, Cherries, Nectarines, Apricots, Plums)